ColCarroll/ColCarroll.github.io/content/post/python_versions.md

 summary = "My setup for running multiple versions of Python" tags = []
 +++
+(<em>Note: I am assuming familiarity with `virtualenv` and `conda`, and a general agreement that using them are Good Things.
+See
+<a href="https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/" target="blank_">here</a> and
+<a href="https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/" target="blank_">here</a>,
+respectively, if you want an introduction, or to be convinced.</em>)

 My <a href="https://mediacloud.org/" target="blank_">new day job</a> is on python 3.5.2,
 <a href="https://github.com/pymc-devs/pymc3" target="blank_">PyMC3</a> runs on 2.7 and 3.6, and